 Click on the File tab -> Options and then click the Formulas category.
-You will get Excel Options dialog box as shown in Figure 11.1.
-“Automatic” under Workbook Calculation in the Calculation options section means that Excel will recalculate all dependent formulas every time you make a change to a value, formula or a name.
+You will get an Excel Options dialog box as shown in Figure 11.1.
+“Automatic” under Workbook Calculation in the Calculation options section means that Excel will recalculate all dependent formulas every time you make a change to a value, formula, or a name.
 “Automatic except for data tables” means that Excel will recalculate all dependent formulas except for data tables.
 The last choice “Manual” can enable you to turn off automatic recalculation.

 After you turn off automatic recalculation, you can click the Calculate Now button in the Calculation group on the Formulas tab (Figure 11.2).
 This method can enable Excel to recalculate all open worksheets.
-Another option – Calculate Sheet button (also shown in Figure 11.2) – can make Excel recalculate active worksheet and any charts/chart sheets linked to this worksheet.
+Another option – Calculate Sheet button (also shown in Figure 11.2) – can make Excel recalculate active worksheets and any charts/chart sheets linked to this worksheet.

 Change the number of times Excel iterates a formula